Released: 3rd May 1999

 I Want It That Way is one of those moments in ‘90s pop music: a song so integrally woven into the fabric of popular culture that it’s hard to imagine a time when it wasn’t there.

 In many ways, it was the culmination of the previous three years that Backstreet Boys had been chasing around the world growing their profile.
-Whilst it had resulted in a growing catalogue of sizeable hits, it had been scattershot approach at best, with different singles (and albums) released in different territories at different times.
-For the third album Millennium, everything came together with a near-simultaneous worldwide release – now what they needed was a lead single.
+While it had resulted in a growing catalogue of sizeable hits, it had been scattershot approach at best, with different singles (and albums) released in different territories at different times.
+For the third album Millennium, everything came together with a near-simultaneous worldwide release.
+Now what they needed was a lead single.

-In pop music timing is everything and with I Want It That Way, the Backstreet Boys were in safe hands.
+In pop music, timing is everything, and with I Want It That Way, the Backstreet Boys were in safe hands.
 The group had already worked extensively with Max Martin and Cheiron Studios on most of their biggest hits.
-And coming just a few months after …Baby One More Time, you really got the sense that they were firing on all cylinders at this point.
+And coming just a few months after …Baby One More Time, you got the sense that they were firing on all cylinders at this point.
 Therefore, it made perfect sense to launch Millennium with a song that captured the very best of both the Backstreet Boys and their producers; a song that would endure long beyond its original release date…Larger Than Life.